johansatge/psi-report/readme.md

 # psi-report

-Crawls a website, gets [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) data for each page, and exports an HTML report.
+Crawls a website or get URLs from a sitemap.xml or a file, gets [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) data for each page, and exports an HTML report.

 ![](screenshot.png)